Student Support Services

 Federally Funded TRiO Program.
 Arkansas Tech

-University received a Grant to fund the program to
+University received a Grant to fund and achieve the goals

 Student Support Services Beginnings:

 The TRiO programs were the first national college access and retention programs to address the serious social and cultural barriers to education in America, and Student Support Services was one of those original programs.
 The Educational Opportunity Act established an experimental program in 1964, and by 1968 Student Support Services was a part of the original "trio" of programs.
 These programs were to encourage access to higher education for the eligible students.